BenzChua31/FoodDeliveryWebApp/README.md

 # Food-Delivery-System-AdvSoftDev-
-UTS - Advanced Software Development Group Project
+UTS - Advanced Software Development Group of 6 Project

 Food Delivery Web Application that provides an online medium for customers to order from restaurants and restaurant owners to sell food